arq5x/gemini/docs/content/installation.rst

 Software dependencies
 =====================
-Gemini depends upon several widely-used genomics command line software as well as multiple Python packages.
+GEMINI depends upon several widely-used genomics command line software as well as multiple Python packages.
 We recognize that the dependency stack is quite deep and are working on ways to minimize dependencies in the interest of the most streamlined installation process possible.
 Nonetheless, the following are